-Main walls
+Main Walls

+Repair Category 2

-Repair category 2 Notes General weathering, erosion and cracking/open pointing was noted.
+Notes General weathering, cracking and some areas of open pointing was noted.

-Windows, external doors and joinery
+Windows, External Doors and Joinery

+Repair Category 1

-Repair categor ry 2 Notes Window units are of mixed ages and some appear to be of an older type.
-The seals to older double-glazed units can often fail resulting in condensation between the panes of glass.
+Notes The window units are of mixed ages and the seller has advised some window units have been replaced in the recent past.
+The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
+General weathering was noted to the external joinery.